 Figure 2.
-Contribution of the yield related parameters (%) at studied sunflower hybrids
+Contribution of the yield related parameters (%) at studied sunflower hybrids Note: Abbreviations are given in Material and methods section.

-The pairwise association test of original values for all 25 investigated hybrids, in both revealed 2019 and 2020, statistically significant correlations (p<0.05) for the agronomic traits AWH:APH (r=0.8-0.9, p=0.0001) and HD:AWH (r=0.4-0.5. p=0.014).
-The positive and significant correlation coefficient explains the relationship between the parameters.
+The pairwise association test of original values for all 25 investigated hybrids, in both 2019 2020, revealed statistically and significant correlations (p<0.05) for the agronomic traits AWH:APH (r=0.8-0.9, p=0.0001) and HD:AWH (r=0.4-0.5, p=0.014).
+The positive significant and correlation coefficient explains the relationship between the parameters.
 Over all, it is logical to conclude that since these characters had high correlation and also high direct effect, thus direct selection for these characters should be a major concern for plant breeders.

 At the same time, statistically significant correlative associations were identified that differentiate the hybrids cultivated in 2019 from those in 2020.
-Thus, the average correlations between NL:PH (r=0.51, p=0.009) and HD:NL (r=0.66, p=0.0004) were attested in the case of hybrids cultivated in 2019.
-Other correlative associations of moderate intensity, being formed by the pairs of variables HMS:SY (r=0.60, p=0.002); HMS:PH (r=0.55, p=0.004); HD:APH (r=0.42, p=0.036) are identified in the case of hybrids cultivated in 2020, the year where the water deficit was more pronounced.
+Thus, the average correlations between NL:PH (r=0.51, p=0,009) and HD:NL (r=0.66, p=0,0004) were attested in the case of hybrids cultivated in 2019.
+Other correlative associations of moderate intensity, being formed by the pairs of variables HMS:SY (r=0.60, p=0,002); HMS:PH (r=0.55, p=0,004); HD:APH (r=0.42, p=0,036) are identified in the case of hybrids cultivated in 2020, the year where the water deficit was more pronounced.

-analysis, The results of the PCA which showed a reduction in the number of original variables from eight to three with more than 70% cumulative variance and those of the bivariate association test, suggest on impact of productivity indices in hybrids differentiation due to multiple correlations, finding argued linear bv multicollinearity statistics (Table 2).
+results of the PCA The analysis. which showed a reduction in the number of original variables from eight to three with more than 70% cumulative variance and those of the bivariate association test, suggest on impact of productivity indices in hybrids differentiation due to multiple linear correlations, finding argued bv multicollinearity statistics (Table 2).